Roman

 In the Premonstratensian monastery of Fosses near Namur

-in Lotharingia, blessed Hugh, abbot, to whom
+in Lotharingia, blessed Hugh, abbot, to whom Saint

-Saint Norbert, having become bishop of Magdeburg,
+Norbert, having become bishop of Magdeburg, entrusted the

-governed with great wisdom for thirty-five years.
+wisdom for thirty-five years.

-gathering companions in a monastery, served the Lord in
+in a monastery, served the Lord in a spirit of humility.

-Fremond and five companions, virgins and martyrs,
+and five companions, virgins and martyrs, who, during

-for remaining faithful to the Catholic Church.
+faithful to the Catholic Church.

 12.

-In Valle Verde de Camino near Huelva in the Bćtica
+In Valle Verde de Camino near Huelva in the Bćtica region

-region of Spain, blessed Eusebia Palomino Yenes,
+of Spain, blessed Eusebia Palomino Yenes, virgin

-of humility, without seeking any show of greatness,
+seeking any show of greatness, attained the heights of grace

-self-denial in her most humble tasks.
+through her spirit of self-denial in her most humble tasks.

 13.